 Rejean Gauthier is a serial entrepreneur.
 Having graduated twice from the "Dale Carnegie Training" international program, he is passionate about selling, networking, the world of business and especially about the human being.
-Since 2014, he has shared his knowledge by acting as a trainer for students from Laval University entrepreneurship Laval program as well as with several other educational institutions.
+Since 2014, he has shared his knowledge by acting as trainer for students from Laval University entrepreneurship Laval program.